How is New York doing? – My view of the situation in the Big Apple

 Homelessness and boarded-up buildings

 New York has never intimidated me.
-However, due to the situation in the city, the homelessness in certain places is more noticeable than before.
+However, due to the situation in the city, homelessness in certain places is more noticeable than before.
 Sometimes this creates a somewhat unpleasant atmosphere.
 In many cases, these are people with mental health issues who can be noisy.
-However, they often target each other and not so much people that pass by.
+However, they often target each other and not so many people that pass by.
 The municipality has created a lot of extra homeless shelters in empty hotels, which partly counteracts this problem.
 In addition, shops and restaurants have been boarded up in many places.
 Sometimes they are completely closed and other times they are open.
 They also have extra security in connection with the BLM protests and recent elections.
-I’ve seen more paneling disappear in recent weeks as the city is ‘opening’ more.
+I’ve seen more panelling disappear in recent weeks as the city is ‘opening’ more.

 Sightseeing during corona

 Since most of the tourists currently stay out of New York, it’s very quiet in most tourist spots.
-There are hardly any visitors at the attractions.
-My own experience is that only the Edge (which opened in the spring) is a bit busier but all other places, I can walk straight through.
+There are hardly any visitors to the attractions.
+My own experience is that only the Edge (which opened in the spring) is a bit busier but in all other places, I can walk straight through.
 I’m usually one of the few visitors, if not the only one.
 If you have the unique opportunity to visit New York now, get a discount pass so you don’t have to buy tickets and you can make the most of your time.

 Dining in restaurants

 Dining indoors is again prohibited but in recent months restaurants have been allowed to operate indoors with very limited capacity.
 This made it very quiet in most cases.
 In fact, at Grimaldi’s in Brooklyn, I was the only customer on a weekday.
 To compensate a little for this limited capacity, restaurants are allowed to offer tables outside.
 There are even streets closed to traffic to make room for terraces.
 Now that the first snow has fallen in New York, it is becoming less and less attractive to eat outside.
 Restaurants do their best to compensate for this by using heaters but it’s still very quiet in many places.
-Particularly in the neighborhoods where normally many office workers are at work, the restaurants are now almost empty.
+Particularly in the neighbourhoods where normally many office workers are at work, the restaurants are now almost empty.

 Travelling to New York again

 When the borders open again and the first people travel to New York, they will likely experience two things.
 The first thing they will notice is that the city has suffered a blow, especially for people who already know New York, this will be quite a special experience.
-In addition, it will undoubtedly take a while before tourism is back to full strength, and especially in the first months it will be a lot quieter everywhere than before.
-This has the advantage that sightseeing will be more quiet and easier than before the pandemic.
+In addition, it will undoubtedly take a while before tourism is back to full strength, and especially in the first months, it will be a lot quieter everywhere than before.
+This has the advantage that sightseeing will be quieter and easier than before the pandemic.

 Personally, I think that what it is “really” like in New York depends a lot on how you look at it.
 You see what you want to see.
 I love New York and I also see the positive sides that this new situation brings.
-Rents in particular have fallen sharply, to up to 50% lower than at the beginning of 2020.
+Rents, in particular, have fallen sharply, to up to 50% lower than at the beginning of 2020.
 This offers unique opportunities for small entrepreneurs with big ideas and for new people who want to live in New York.
 New York will be “reset”.
 Despite the severe blow that the city has taken and is still experiencing, the new situation also offers many opportunities.
 I predict above all a revival of New York after this crisis, with new opportunities for many.